 How to Make a Cement Pumpkin For your Fall Decor

-(Download the free printable with supply list and step by step instructions available in my Resources Library – the link below!)
+(You can download the free printable with supply list and step by step instructions!)

 Make sure you have everything ready, and you’re wearing old clothes along with your disposable gloves.
 The Quikrete sets up fast so you won’t have a lot of time to mess around.
 It helps to have two people on this project. *You can use the regular kind of Quikrete if you don’t mind added dry time.